 Coffee

 Brewed coffee is a traditional drink that has existed for centuries.
-Coarsely ground coffee beans and water are used to brew a classic cup of coffee.
+You need to add coarsely ground coffee beans and water to brew a traditional cup of coffee.

 - Coarse-grind coffee beans